 Through the C2C program, Mississippi can increase the number of adults with postsecondary degrees or credentials of value which will positively impact Mississippi’s educational attainment rate and economy as well as the lives of those individuals who complete their degrees.
 Educational attainment improves the state’s economy as well as the quality of life for college graduates and their families.

 Across the state of Mississippi, there is a demand for trained workers in an ever-changing economy.
 There are great opportunities available for those who have the required training and education.
 Getting your degree results in better jobs, a strengthened workforce, and more stable families across our state.

-To participate in C2C, go to the C2C Pathfinder App at www.c2cpathfinder.org/c2c.
+To participate in C2C, click on the “See How Close You Are” button on our home page or go to the C2C Pathfinder App directly at www.c2cpathfinder.org/c2c.

 C2C Pathfinder is an easy-to-use, interactive tool developed exclusively for the state for Mississippi.
 It will help you understand how close you are to a degree and provide the best pathway for you to get that degree.
 It can be accessed on your home computer, laptop, or smartphone.